bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Flexible Media</h4>

-The final, equally important aspect to responsive web design involves flexible media.
+<p>The final, equally important aspect to responsive web design involves
+flexible media.
 As viewports begin to change size media doesn't always follow suit.
-Images, videos, and other media types need to be scalable, changing their size as the size of the viewport changes.
+Images, videos, and other media types need to be scalable, changing their size as the size of the viewport changes.</p>

-One quick way to make media scalable is by using the max-width property with a value of 100%.
-Doing so ensures that as the viewport gets smaller any media will scale down according to its containers width.
+<p>One quick way to make media scalable is by using the max-width property
+with a value of 100%.
+Doing so ensures that as the viewport gets smaller any media will scale down according to its containers width.</p>

 ```
  1  img, video, canvas {